* Information is subject to change without prior notice

 Applicants should submit their online applications for admission through the Admission System.
 Please go through the steps as detailed in the "Application Procedures" and read the "Notes for Applicants" carefully before you submit your application.

 Applications of Research Degree programmes are accepted throughout the year and will be considered in one admission round.
-Applications for Professional Doctorate and Taught Postgraduate Programmes are accepted starting from 15 November 2016.
-You are required to submit the online application before the specified deadline.
+Applications for Professional Doctorate and Taught Postgraduate Programmes are accepted starting from 15 November 2017.
+You are required to submit the online application before the specified deadline for individual programmes.

 Non-local students are persons who require a student visa/entry permit issued by the Hong Kong Immigration Department to study in Hong Kong.
-Persons holding any of the following documents issued by the Hong Kong Immigration Department are NOT considered as non-local students:
+Persons holding any of the following documents issued by the Hong Kong Immigration Department are considered as local students:

-It is mandatory for non-local students to have suitable and adequate insurance covering travel, personal accident, medical expenses (accident and non-accident), hospitalization and emergency evacuation/repatriation throughout the entire period of their studies in Hong Kong.
+It is mandatory for all non-local students to have suitable and adequate insurance which should include but not limited to travel, personal accident, medical expenses (accident and non-accident), hospitalization and emergency evacuation/repatriation throughout the entire period of their studies in Hong Kong.
 For further information, please visit the Global Services Office.

 Except that students offered government-funded places for the Postgraduate Certificate in Law programme (PCLL) are eligible to apply for student residence, all taught postgraduate students should seek off-campus accommodation as early as possible before arrival at Hong Kong.
 Details about off-campus accommodation are available at http://www.cityu.edu.hk/sro/htm/e_off-campus2.htm.